Curriculum

 Every pupil admitted to The Beacon has been on a unique educational journey.
 We are committed to being a positive and stabilising setting that bridges to continued education, whether that be another mainstream school or a specialist setting.
 Pupils are with us for varying amounts of time: some individuals will have a very short time with us (18 days) while others can remain in excess of 1 year dependent on the availability of provision.
 Our curriculum therefore needs to be flexible, personalised and designed to enable pupils to progress to the next stage on their educational journey.
 Our aim is to provide a curriculum that enables each child to shine: to nurture their individual talents and raise aspirations.

-The curriculum is designed to:
+Our curriculum is designed to:

 • Re -engage all pupils as learners